|

 quantity

-and ballistic), striding and general mobility especially about the joints
+and ballistic), striding and general mobility, especially on the joints

 involved in the planned plyometric session.
 A warm-down should follow each session.